About housing associations

 Some registered social landlords provide accommodation for specialist groups, who have a shared need.
 This could include, but is not exclusive to, supported accommodation for teenagers, elderly, ex-offenders and people with learning difficulties or mental health issues - find out about supported housing.

-Housing associations in Lichfield District have come together to advertise their available properties on one scheme, Homes Direct.
+Housing associations in Lichfield District have come together to advertise their available properties on one scheme, Lichfield District Homes.
 This means you only have to register once and not with several providers.
 You can complete an application form to join the waiting.
 Once registered you will be able to access all available property within the district.
 This advises the provider you are interested in living in the property.
 The property will be allocated to the applicant in the highest need band who has been waiting the longest.

 Housing association also offer other types of accommodation than rented.
 This is called affordable housing and there are many different types to suit people's circumstances, such as shared ownership.
 If you are interested in shared ownership please contact Help to Buy - the government sponsored agent for the Midlands.
 For more information, visit the help to buy government website.